-Opportunity makes the cybercriminal ? and online travel giant Orbitz disclosed Monday, March 18th, that hackers gained access to one of its “older platforms.”
+Opportunity makes the cybercriminal.
+Online travel giant Orbitz disclosed Monday, March 18th that hackers gained access to one of its “older platforms.”
 Upon gaining access, the hackers now have such data as credit card numbers, street addresses, legal names, and more.
-While not to the scale of an Equifax or Yahoo! breach, many can rest-assured knowing the site DID NOT contain any social security information.
-Although offering free credit monitoring, through AllClear ID to more than 880,000 people, a?total cost of $13,156,000.
-Orbitz is an example of how simple fixes could have prevented a $13-million-dollar mistake.
+While not to the scale of an Equifax or Yahoo! breach, many can rest assured knowing the site DID NOT contain any social security information.
+However, they’re offering free credit monitoring through AllClear ID to more than 880,000 people, a total cost of $13,156,000.
+Orbitz is an example of how simple fixes could have prevented a $13 million dollar mistake.

 HOW COULD WE HAVE BEEN HACKED?

-Phishing emails have become commonplace amongst criminals, many times, you see exploits being sold on the dark web to other hacker?s and cybercriminals, to hurt your brand?s reputation.
-Although indirect, your business can suffer from these effects, like that of Orbitz.
-Having to fix this fatal error, Orbitz has offered those affected, a years-worth of free credit monitoring.
-What makes this case unique, is preventative maintenance could have saved all parties involved, at minimal cost.
+Phishing emails have become commonplace amongst criminals.
+Many times, you see exploits being sold on the dark web to other hackers and cybercriminals to hurt your brand’s reputation.
+Although indirect, your business can suffer from these effects, like Orbitz.
+Having to fix this fatal error, Orbitz has offered those affected a year’s worth of free credit monitoring.
+What makes this case unique is that preventative maintenance could have saved all parties involved, at a minimal cost.

 Three Tier Approach:

-1. Education ?
-You must train staff members on the trials and tribulations to these threats.
-As many have reported, since last-year these styles of attacks have grown 500% since 2017.
+1. Education: You must train staff members on the trials and tribulations of these threats.
+As many have reported, these styles of attacks have grown 500% since 2017.
 As everything becomes more connected, it will become vital to train your staff on spotting phishing emails, like that used in the Orbitz hack.

-3. Email & Web Filtering ?
-You must gain control over inbound messaging.
-The largest attack vectors for ALL breaches and ransomware is email phishing.
+3. Email & Web Filtering: You must gain control over inbound messaging.
+The largest attack vector for ALL breaches and ransomware is email phishing.
 Filtering provides you the ability to filter incoming messages from high-volume attack countries like Korea, Serbia, Vietnam.
-Don?t allow outside attachments from cybercriminals into your network.
+Don’t allow outside attachments from cybercriminals into your network.
 Email and web filtering will provide you the ability to better control inbound messaging.

-Assuming you have a backup appliance, built a retention policy, and educating your employees, are the BARE MINIMUM you need for starting a company culture of security.
-Instead of purchasing 880,000 people a years? worth of credit monitoring, focus on the preventative measures in your organization.
+A backup appliance, a built-in retention policy, and educating your employees are the BARE MINIMUM you need for starting a company culture of security.
+Instead of purchasing 880,000 people a year’s worth of credit monitoring, focus on the preventative measures in your organization.

-Our staff is well-versed in the threat landscape and would be happy to assist your organization in building a better stance on security, and ward-off cybercriminals looking to hurt your business.
+Our staff is well-versed in the threat landscape and would be happy to assist your organization in building a better stance on security, warding off cybercriminals looking to hurt your business.
 Clare Computer Solutions has been serving the SF Bay Area’s IT needs for over 30 years.
 Contact us today to get started.